jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (5) When amending any part of a conservation management strategy, the Director-General must take into account the matters set out in any planning documents lodged with the Director-General under section 90 of the Marine and Coastal Area (Takutai Moana) Act 2011 that are relevant to the strategy.

 ### 17J Freshwater fisheries management plans
-(1) The purpose of a freshwater fisheries management plan is to implement general policies and establish detailed objectives for the management of freshwater fisheries within any area or areas.
+(1) The purpose of a freshwater fisheries management plan is to implement general policies and establish detailed objectives for the management of freshwater fisheries within any area or areas or throughout all New Zealand.
 (2) The Director-General may prepare for approval by the Minister such freshwater fisheries management plans as are necessary for the management of all freshwater fisheries other than sports fisheries.
 (3) Nothing in any freshwater fisheries management plan shall derogate from— (a) any provision in this Act or any other Act; or (b) any policy approved under this Act or any other Act in respect of the area to which the plan relates, or any part of that area; or
   (c) any provision in any conservation management strategy or conservation management plan.
-(4) Any freshwater fisheries management plan may apply to any 1 or more freshwater fish species within any area.
+(4) Any freshwater fisheries management plan may apply to any 1 or more freshwater fish species within any area or throughout all New Zealand.
 (5) In preparing any freshwater fisheries management plan, the Director-General shall have regard to any sports fish and game management plan having effect in that area.

 ### 17K Procedure for preparation, approval, review, and amendment of freshwater fisheries management plans